HGH and Weight Loss

 By Lisa Wells, RN

 HGH can be a very good fat loss aid, especially for those who have found that the older they get, the harder it is to lose fat.
-They may have been thin during their younger years but slowly, as the years added up, the amount of fat increased.
+They may have been thin during their younger years but slowly, as the years add up, the amount of fat increases.

-Unfortunately, an increase in fat and a decrease in lean muscle is considered a normal part of aging.
+Unfortunately, an increase in fat and a decrease in lean muscle is considered a normal part of the aging process.

-We know that our HGH release decreases as we age, and there is strong evidence that shows low amounts of human growth hormone to be directly related to increased fat and decreased lean muscle.
+We know that our growth hormone release decreases as we age, and there is strong evidence that shows low amounts of HGH to be directly related to increased fat and decreased lean muscle.

 Both HGH and IGF-1 are important to the fat burning ability of the body.
 As we age our metabolism slows down.
 Improving our HGH improves our metabolism back to a younger and healthier level and helps the body to better metabolize the fat.
 HGH also improves glucose metabolism and helps to build lean, healthy muscle, and more lean muscle means we can more easily burn the fat.